sagecontinuum/sage-auth/README.md

 ## docker-compose

-Starts a local instance of the SAGE UI on [http://localhost:8000/](http://localhost:8000/) and creates a test user that can be used to log in.
+Starts a local instance of the SAGE Auth server on [http://localhost:8000/](http://localhost:8000/) and creates a test user that can be used to log in.

 ```bash
 docker-compose up